-Exercise and competition have not only played a large role in my life for years, but they have also played a huge role in shaping my identity.
+Exercise and competition played a massive role in my life for years - they were a huge part of shaping my identity.

-Today, I’m no longer capable of being the athlete I once was due to chronic migraine.
+Today, I can no longer be the athlete I once was due to chronic migraine.
 Whenever I do any moderate-intensity exercise, I immediately experience a migraine.
 Because of this, I’ll often find myself in bed for days, even after doing something as simple as a couple of jumping jacks.

 The last time I went for a run was around three years ago.
 I remember it clearly.
-While the first few minutes of my run along the East River in New York City felt nice, my migraine quickly reminded me that I can no longer do such things.
-Within minutes, the migraine hit and left me stuck in bed for two days.
+While the first few minutes of my run along the East River in New York City felt nice, my migraine quickly reminded me that I could no longer do such things.
+The migraine hit within minutes and left me in bed for two days.

-In an effort to stay as active as possible while still catering to my migraine brain, I’ve been forced to find solutions to keep my body healthy while my migraine brain has said no.
+To stay as active as possible while catering to my "migraine brain", I've been forced to search for solutions and compromises.

 Yoga is low-key, so I can exercise without pushing myself too far.